 These are 9 of the best Machine Learning libraries you can get your hands on!
 The Machine Learning libraries we’ve mentioned here should take care of almost every ML need and requirement.

-You can check our PG Diploma in Machine Learning and AI, which provides practical hands-on workshops, one-to-one industry mentor, 12 case studies and assignments, IIIT-B Alumni status, and more.
+You can check our Executive PG Programme in Machine Learning & AI, which provides practical hands-on workshops, one-to-one industry mentor, 12 case studies and assignments, IIIT-B Alumni status, and more.

 How long does it take to learn Machine Learning?